AlephAlpha/Nekomata/doc/Builtins.md

 Add two numbers.

+If one or both of the arguments are chars, they are converted to numbers according to Nekomata's code page.

 This function is automatically vectorized with padding zeros.

 ### `sub` (`-`, `2 -> 1`)

 Subtract two numbers.

+If one or both of the arguments are chars, they are converted to numbers according to Nekomata's code page.

 This function is automatically vectorized with padding zeros.